Persistent Pulmonary Hypertension in the Newborn

 How is PPHN in the newborn diagnosed?

-Your baby’s healthcare provider will check his or her health and delivery history.
-Then he or she will give your baby an exam.
-Your child’s healthcare provider may do the following tests to diagnose PPHN:
+Your baby’s healthcare provider will check their health and delivery history.
+Then the provider will give your baby an exam.
+Your child may need these tests to diagnose PPHN:

 How is PPHN in the newborn treated?

 The goal of treatment for PPHN is to increase the oxygen to all of your baby’s body systems.
-If your baby’s body doesn’t get enough oxygen, he or she may have long-term health problems.
+If your baby’s body doesn’t get enough oxygen, they may have long-term health problems.